akoutsop1909/MSc_Thesis/README.md

 python eval.py --model_dir [path_to_model] --img_save --evaluate --batch_size 1 --dataset KITTI --testfile_kitti ./datasets/kitti_selection.txt --data_path [path_to_DIODEASKITTI] --gpu_num 0
 ```
 > [!TIP]
-> Steps i. and ii. are the same for all three models, so you do not need to execute them again if you have already done so.
+> Steps i. and ii. are the same for all three models, so you do not need to execute them again if you have already done so.<br>
+> Step iii. is also the same for LapDepth and PixelFormer.

 * Evaluate IHU
   1. Place the RGB images into ```DIODEASKITTI/2011_09_26/2011_09_26_drive_ihu_sync/image_02/data/```.
 You will need to create the folder structure manually.